wattrg/ibis/docs/docs/getting_started/install.md

 ```
 git clone git@github.com:wattrg/ibis.git --recurse-submodules
 ```
-If you missed the `--recurse-submodules`, you can initialise the submodules them with
+If you missed the `--recurse-submodules`, you can initialise the submodules with

 ```
 git submodule update --init --recursive